huaminghuangtw/Evergreen-Notes/Permanent-Notes/relationships.md

 ---

 ## When someone has a problem, ask if they want empathy or a solution

+> _“Too often we look for strategies that will shift people out of negative emotion spaces, but that’s not always possible.
+During difficult times, sometimes we just need to be there for one another.” ― Marc Brackett, [Permission to Feel: The Power of Emotional Intelligence to Achieve Well-Being and Success](https://www.goodreads.com/work/quotes/68114068)_

 We often jump into “Mr. Fix It” mode, eager to [offer advice](advice.md) and [solve a problem](Problem%20Solving.md).
 However, this can create tension because people don’t always want a solution; sometimes, they just want to feel heard and understood.
 In fact, **most arguments are not really about the argument, so most arguments can’t be won by arguing.**